What to Wear on a Europe River Cruise (+ Full River Cruise Packing List)

 Most people go on European river cruises in the spring and summer months, with a handful cruising in the winter to visit Europe's famous Christmas markets.

 What you pack will of course depend on which season you're traveling in.
-But here are my tips for what to wear on a river cruise in Europe after going on 4 such cruises myself.
-(Yes, four, with another planned this year!)
+But here are my tips for what to wear on a river cruise in Europe after going on 5 such cruises myself on 3 different cruise lines.

 Amanda at Fisherman's Bastion in Budapest